TritonDataCenter/manta/docs/manta-ops.md

     medusa_sessions-2015-06-02-00-00-33.gz
     moray-2015-06-02-00-00-33.gz

-If the "moray-\*.gz" object is missing, then the manatee peer failed to successfully upload a dump.
-If the other tables are missing when expected, then the "pg_transform" Marlin job that processes the raw dump failed.
+When something has failed, you'll typically find one of a few situations:

+* The database dumps themselves are missing.  ("manta-hk" should point this out explicitly, but the symptom is that there's no "moray-\*.gz" object in this directory, or the directory doesn't exist at all.)
+* The database dumps are present, but the unpacked files are missing.
+(Again, "manta-hk" points this out explicitly.)
+If the dump is present, then this usually happens because the dump did not complete on-time for the unpacking job.
+It's also possible that the unpacking job failed for some other reason.

+The following sections describe how to resolve both of these situations.
+Either way, when you've resolved that problem, you'll need to rerun the rest of the pipeline.
+That's also described below.

-### Backfilling a Postgres Dump
+### When a database dump is missing

 Manatee takes and keeps several ZFS snapshots for the purposes of disaster recovery.
-The backfill process involves spinning up a Postgres instance on the ZFS snapshot and running the `pg_dump` script.

-1. Identify the async peer of the shard(s) with the missing data.
+These snapshots can be used to save a new database dump to replace one that may have failed.

-   `manatee-stat` on any peer shows which peer is the async.
+1. On any peer in the shard, use `manatee-adm peers` to see which peer is the async and log into that peer.
-1. Log in to the peer and list the ZFS snapshots to identify the snapshot you want to use to regenerate the dump.
+1. List the ZFS snapshots to identify the snapshot you want to use to regenerate the dump.
 This command is useful to generate human-readable timestamps:

         for i in $(zfs list -H -t snapshot | tail -100 | cut -f1); do node -e "console.log(\"$i\", new Date(+\"$i\".split('@')[1]).toISOString())"; done

 1. Run the `pg_custom_dump.sh` script located in the manatee directory using the identified snapshot.

         /opt/smartdc/manatee/pg_dump/pg_custom_dump.sh zones/a5fa2966-0dd5-40ac-9a63-14d91343c196/data/manatee@1421885974910

-### Generating JSON Table Dumps

-Run the pg_transform mola script from the ops zone with the dump as the input for backfill.
+When this completes, you'll need to proceed to the next section as well.

+### When the database dump was not unpacked

+If the database dump is present, but none of the other objects are present, then the dump was not successfully unpacked.
+You can kick off a job to do this by running a command like this one from the "ops" zone:

-    /opt/smartdc/mola/bin/kick_off_pg_transform.js -b /poseidon/stor/manatee_backups/2.moray.us-east.joyent.us/2015/06/02/00/moray-2015-06-02-00-00-37.gz 2>&1 | bunyan
+    # /opt/smartdc/mola/bin/kick_off_pg_transform.js -b /poseidon/stor/manatee_backups/2.moray.us-east.joyent.us/2015/06/02/00/moray-2015-06-02-00-00-37.gz 2>&1 | bunyan

-If table dumps are missing, storage metering, GC, audit and cruft jobs will not succeed.
-GC, audit and cruft are not time sensitive and do not need to be re-run if they fail as long as the jobs succeed eventually.
-Storage metering (and the daily summary job afterward) will need to be re-run.
+The argument for the "-b" option is the name of the database dump object in Manta.
+You'll need to run this command for each dump that you want to unpack (i.e., for each shard).

-### Running Metering Jobs
+### Running the rest of the pipeline

+If you had to manually trigger a database dump or a dump unpacking job, then it's likely that the daily metering, garbage collection, audit, and cruft jobs will have failed.
+Garbage collection, auditing, and cruft jobs are not time-sensitive, and generally do not need to be re-run by hand because you can wait for the next day's run to complete.
+If you want to re-run them by hand, see the documentation in the Mola subproject.

-Rerun a metering job using the "meter" command with a specified date in the ops zone.
+The metering jobs, however, should generally be re-run by hand.
+Rerun a metering job using the "meter" command inside the "ops" zone, specifying a specific date.
 Metering scripts poll for job completion in order to create the "latest" link once the job is done.
 If the "latest" link is not necessary, you can interrupt the metering script after job input has been closed.

     /opt/smartdc/mackerel/bin/meter -j "storage" -d "2015-06-02" 2>&1 | bunyan
     /opt/smartdc/mackerel/bin/meter -j "request" -d "2015-06-02T05:00:00" 2>&1 | bunyan